axibase/atsd-use-cases/research/cbisrael-cpi/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/f322562c/10/#fullscreen)

-> Open the dropdown menu in any of these visualizations to navigate through time.
+> Open the drop-down list in any of these visualizations to navigate through time.

 Calculation tools built in to the [ChartLab](https://apps.axibase.com/) interface make long-term analysis of complex data more simple than manual or other methods of computer-assisted computation by allowing mathematical functions determined by some underlying data to be